Force Plate User Manual

 For most experiments, you do not have to calibrate the Force Plate.
 A stored calibration is used when the software is started.
 Select the desired range of the sensor, and then start the data-collection program.

 If you want to improve the calibration, it is easy to recalibrate following the same procedure used in calibrating most Vernier probes—a two-point calibration.
 One point is your zero, with no force applied to the sensor.
 Set the Force Plate on a level surface.
 Select the calibration option of the program you are using and remove all force from the Force Plate.
 Enter 0 (zero) as the first known intensity.
-Now apply a known force to the Plate.
-The easiest way to do this is to put an object of known weight on the Plate.
-The weight should be at least 25% of the range used for the plate (200 or 850 N); for example, exercise weights could be used.
+Now apply a known force to the plate.
+The easiest way to do this is to put an object of known weight centered on the plate.
+For the best results, take care to accurately center the weight on the Force Plate.
+The weight should be at least 25% of the range used for the plate (212.5 or 875 N); for example, exercise weights could be used.
 Enter the weight of the mass (Note: 1 kg weighs 9.8 N).
 Do not exceed the selected range setting during the calibration.

 Specifications